-Depending on the selected logic scheme the device can also send overcurrent indication signals with binary outputs or high-speed outputs to external devices.
+Depending on the selected logic scheme the device can also send overcurrent indication signals with binary outputs or high-speed outputs to other AQ 100 series devices in the system.

 Figure.
-8.1 - 19.
+8.1 - 16.
 DIP switch for defining nominal current.

 DIP switch SW2:2 can be used for selecting either 1 A or 5 A nominal current.
 The set points are set by using the trimmers (see the image below).
 The setting range for the phase overcurrent stage is $0.5...6 \times I_n$ .
 The threshold for phase overcurrent is typically set to 50 % above the highest load current.
-You can get an accurate setting by injecting the desired set current into the phase current inputs of the device and by simultaneously adjusting the trimmer until the phase current indicator LEDs are lit.
+You can get an accurate setting by injecting the desired set current into the phase current inputs of the device and by adjusting the trimmer until the phase current indicator LEDs are lit.

 Figure.
-8.1 - 20.
+8.1 - 17.
 Overcurrent setting trimmer.